evitolins/littleSynth/README.md

 littleSynth
 ===============================================================================
-A set of simple classes to create sounds and music using the HTML5 WebAudio API.
+Create sounds and music using the HTML5 WebAudio API.

 Pure javascript, with no dependencies.
 Only requires a modern browser.